iHarishKumar/ethereum/Setting up private blockchain network for Ethereum.md

 * Geth: This is useful in setting up the private network.

   * For installing Geth, follow the steps which are described here for MacOS only.
-For other OS related installation, refer to this page.
+For other OS related installation, refer to the page in resources.

     > brew install geth